opensourcemanufacturing/OpenBL/README.md

 ## Motion Control

-The motion control system of Bambu Lab's X1 and P1 series of printers consists of an Application Processor and multiple Machine Controllers.
-This arrangement is similar to how [Klipper](https://github.com/Klipper3d/klipper) works.
+The motion control system of Bambu Lab's X1 and P1 series of printers consists of an Application Processor, Machine Controller board and a Toolhead board.

 ## P1 Series
 *Note: The P1 and X1 Series printers are similar, but do have different control boards*